-- Ensure that schools admit children with challenging educational needs in a manner which takes account of the proportion of children they have already admitted through the DIP process or through managed moves and exclusion data for primary pupils.
+- Ensure that schools admit children with challenging educational needs in a manner which takes account of the proportion of “hard to place” children they have already admitted (including managed moves).

 Who is not covered by the fair access protocol?

-Looked after children are not covered by the fair access protocol, and it is required that all schools and settings will act without delay when approached to admit a child who is presently looked after, previously looked after children and children with an education, health and care plan (EHCP).
+Looked after children and those with an education, health and care plan (EHCP) are not covered by the fair access protocol.
+It is required that all schools and settings will act without delay when approached to admit a child who is presently looked after children with an EHCP.